 In addition to the legislation which deals specifically with aeronautical matters1, many questions arising in connection with civil aviation are wholly or partially governed by the rules of the common law or by statutes of general application.
-Thus, in the field of tort, the law of negligence is relevant in relation to certain classes of accident arising out of the operation of aircraft2; and the law of trespass and nuisance may in some cases govern the liability of aircraft owners and operators for damage caused to persons or property on the surface of the ground or water
+Thus, in the field of tort, the law of negligence is relevant in relation to certain classes of accident arising out of the operation of aircraft2; and the law of trespass and nuisance may in some cases govern the liability of aircraft owners and operators for damage caused to persons or property on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.